microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 Create an Azure service principal for the purpose of working with this repository.
 You can add more depending on number of environments you want to work on (Dev or Prod or Both).
 Service principals can be created using cloud shell, bash, PowerShell or from Azure UI.
 If your subscription is a part of organization with multiple tenants, ensure that the Service Principal has access across tenants.

-1. Copy the following bash commands to your computer and update the **spname** and **subscriptionId** variables with the values for your project.
+1. Copy the following bash commands to your computer and update the **spname** (of your choice) and **subscriptionId** variables with the values for your project.
 This command will also grant the **Contributor** role to the service principal in the subscription provided.
 This is required for GitHub Actions to properly use resources in that subscription.

     ``` bash
     spname="<your sp name>"